Naturopathy

 Naturopathy, or naturopathic medicine, is a form of alternative medicine.
-A wide array of pseudoscientific practices branded as "natural", "non-invasive", or promoting "self-healing" are employed by its practitioners, who are known as naturopaths.
-Difficult to generalize, these treatments range from outright quackery, like homeopathy, to widely accepted practices like certain forms of psychotherapy.
+A wide array of practices branded as "natural", "non-invasive", or promoting "self-healing" are employed by its practitioners, who are known as naturopaths.
+These treatments range from the pseudoscientific and thoroughly discredited, such as homeopathy, to the widely accepted, such as certain forms of psychotherapy.
 The ideology and methods of naturopathy are based on vitalism and folk medicine rather than evidence-based medicine, although practitioners may use techniques supported by evidence.

-Naturopathic practitioners commonly recommend against following modern medical practices, including but not limited to medical testing, drugs, vaccinations, and surgery.
-Instead, naturopathic practice relies on unscientific notions, often leading naturopaths to diagnoses and treatments that have no factual merit.

-Naturopathy is considered by the medical profession to be ineffective and harmful, raising ethical issues about its practice.
-In addition to condemnations and criticism from the medical community, such as the American Cancer Society, naturopaths have repeatedly been denounced as and accused of being charlatans and practicing quackery.
+The ethics of naturopathy have been called into question by medical professionals and its practice has been characterized as quackery.

+Naturopathic practitioners commonly encourage alternative treatments that are rejected by conventional medicine, including resistance to surgery or vaccines for some patients.
+The diagnoses made by naturopaths often have no basis in science and are often not accepted by mainstream medicine.

 Naturopaths frequently campaign for legal recognition in the United States.
-Naturopathy is illegal in two U.S. states and tightly regulated in many others.
-Some states have lax regulations, however, and may allow naturopaths to perform minor surgery or even prescribe drugs.
+Naturopathy is prohibited in three U.S. states (Florida, South Carolina, and Tennessee) and tightly regulated in many others.
+Some states, however, allow naturopaths to perform minor surgery or even prescribe drugs.
 While some schools exist for naturopaths, and some jurisdictions allow such practitioners to call themselves doctors, the lack of accreditation, scientific medical training, and quantifiable positive results means they lack the competency of true medical doctors.